QRAM: A Survey and Critique

-We thank John Schanck for many fruitful discussions and providing many of these arguments; Simon C. Benjamin, Bal{\'i}nt Koczor, Sam McArdle, Shouvanik Chakrabarti, Dylan Herman, Yue Sun, Patrick Rebentrost and an anonymous reviewer for helpful comments; and Romy Minko, Ryan Mann, Oliver Brown, and Christian Majenz for valiant attempts to generalize \Cref{thm:no-qracm-distillation}.
+We thank John Schanck for many fruitful discussions and providing many of these arguments; Simon C. Benjamin, Bal{\'i}nt Koczor, Sam McArdle, Shouvanik Chakrabarti, Dylan Herman, Yue Sun, Patrick Rebentrost, Matteo Votto, and an anonymous reviewer for helpful comments; and Romy Minko, Ryan Mann, Oliver Brown, and Christian Majenz for valiant attempts to generalize \Cref{thm:no-qracm-distillation}.
 S.J. was funded by the University of Oxford Clarendon fund, and acknowledges the support of the Natural Sciences and Engineering Research Council (NSERC), funding reference number RGPIN-2024-03996.
 A.G.R. was funded by a JPMorgan Chase Global Technology Applied Research PhD Fellowship and the SEEQA project (EP/Y004655/1).

 {

 \textbf{ DISCLAIMER}

 }